fishinwind/workshop/content/Classes/class-3.rst

 Class 3 : The command-line (part 2)
 ***********************************

-:Class date: Friday 31 January 2014
+:Class date: Tues 3 Feb 2015

 Goals
 =====
-#. learn additional linux utilities (cut, sort, zless, uniq, wget)
+#. learn additional linux utilities (cut, sort, uniq, less, wget)
-#. understand how to combine tools with pipes (|)
+#. understand how to combine tools with pipes (`|`)

 wget
 ====
-fetch a a file from the web with ``wget``
+fetch a a file from the web with `wget`:

 .. code-block:: bash